Boston College leads the way with six representatives on the U.S. National Junior Evaluation Camp roster

 Senior Steven Whitney joins Gaudreau on first team; Patrick Wey earns second-team honors.

 Senior forward is the 19th player in Boston College history to earn the honor

 BC hockey coach undergoes scleral buckling surgery at OCB this morning

-Greg Brown, one of the best defensemen in Boston College history, is in his ninth season as a member of Jerry York's staff.
-He began his coaching career in August of 2004 after completing a 12-year professional playing career.
+Greg Brown, one of the best defensemen in Boston College history, is in his 11th season as a member of Jerry York's staff.
+He was promoted to associate head coach in September 2012.

 Brown works closely with the team's defensemen and has worked extensively with special teams.

-In his eight-year tenure at the Heights, the team has captured six Hockey East Tournament titles and three national titles (2008, 2010 and 2012) in five Frozen Four appearances.
+In his 10-year tenure at the Heights, the team has captured six Hockey East Tournament titles and three national titles (2008, 2010 and 2012) in five Frozen Four national championship-game appearances.

 Brown played three seasons for the Eagles (1986-87, 1988-89 and 1989-90), serving as team captain in 1989-90.
 He missed the 1987-88 season while playing 55 games with U.S. National Team and then representing his country at the 1988 Winter Olympics in Calgary.
 Brown totaled 120 points - 24 goals and 96 assists - in 119 games.
 He ranks among Hockey East career leaders for defenseman scoring in assists (third), points (fourth) and goals (fifth).

 Brown played for the United States in two Olympic Games.
 In addition to the 1988 Games, Brown played for Team USA in the 1992 Olympics in Albertville, France.